RackTables/racktables/README.md

 | Ubuntu 18.04    | `www-data:www-data`     | `/var/run/mysqld/mysqld.sock`    |
 | Ubuntu 20.04    | `www-data:www-data`     | `/var/run/mysqld/mysqld.sock`    |

-## Docker Setup
+# Docker Setup

+## Edit:

+docker-compose.yml - set your MYSQL_PASSWORD

-Run:
+## Run:
 docker-compose up -d
 docker ps - get container ids
-docker logs - look for "GENERATED ROOT PASSWORD" of you need the randomly generated root password docker inspect {DB_CONTAINER} - to get db container ip
+docker logs - look for "GENERATED ROOT PASSWORD" of you need the randomly generated root password
+docker inspect {DB_CONTAINER} - to get db container ip

-Browse to http://localhost and run the setup.
+## Browse to http://localhost and run the setup

 When you get to the screen that asks you to change the permissions of secret.php:

-Run:
+## Run:

 docker exec -it {WEB_CONTAINER} /bin/bash

-Inside the container RUN:
+## Inside the container RUN:

-chmod 400 /app/wwwroot/inc/secret.php
+chmod 400 /var/www/racktables/inc/secret.php

 Then hit retry and continue with the install.

 # How to upgrade RackTables